KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 1. Check the error message to identify which file violates the schema.
 2. If you modified the schema, regenerate fixtures: `node --run fixtures:generate`.
-3. If you modified code that generates data, ensure the output matches the schema definitions in `pipeline/schemas/`.
+3. If you modified code that generates data, ensure the output matches the schemas in `dist/schemas/`.

 **Rate Limiting**